This is another one of the single cask releases from the Creative Whisky Company.

 Glenrothes is another Speyside distillery that primarily focuses on producing spirit for blends (Cutty Sark has Glenrothes as a major constituent) - only 2% of their output goes into single malts.
 Ownership is somewhat peculiar - the independent bottler Berry Brothers & Rudd owns the rights to the Glenrothes single malt brand, but the distillery itself remains in the hands of Edrington, owners of the more famous Macallan and Highland Park distilleries.

 I've heard very mixed reviews of Glenrothes before - a lot of people actively loathe their single malts, but a few people seem to enjoy them.
 Sifting through, it seems like sherry casks and age help a lot.
 Thankfully this particular whisky has both.

 This whisky was bottled from a single sherry cask at 52.3% without chill filtration or coloring.

-Thanks to MAO for the sample.
+Thanks to Helen at ImpEx Beverages for this sample.

 18 hours ago